What is smoke taint?

 How is smoke taint measured?

-Guaiacol and 4 methylguaiacol (G & 4MG) are considered good marker compounds for smoke taint.
+Volatile phenols, Guaiacol and 4 methylguaiacol (G & 4MG) are the recommended marker compounds for smoke taint.
 These are measured by Gas Chromatography Mass Spectrometry (GCMS) at part per billion (ppb) levels, with a detection limit of 1 ppb.
 Research has indicated that most tasters can detect the presence of guaiacol in a dry white wine at the 6 ppb level.

 What level of the marker compounds are acceptable?

-One recent report quotes anecdotal evidence from winemakers stating that guaiacol was a good marker for smoke taint and that most tasters could detect the presence of guaiacol in a dry white wine at the 6 ppb level.
+Anecdotal evidence from winemakers stating that guaiacol was a good marker for smoke taint and that most tasters could detect the presence of guaiacol in a dry white wine at the 6 ppb level, and 23 ppb in red wine.
 The report did recommend that further work needs to be done to ascertain if this threshold level was relevant for all grape varieties.
 A lot of research is being done at the moment to try to better understand the problem.